patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/modal/modal.md

 All modal content should be descriptive and specific so that users can scan, understand an action's context, and make a quick decision.

-A modal is comprised of three main content sections:
+A modal is comprised of 3 main content sections:

 1. **Headline:** A headline introduces a modal’s purpose, usually as a question.
 Use important key words like “permanently” to contextualize an action and its impact.